spatie/guidelines.spatie.be/content/code-style/javascript.md

 }
 ```

-Named functions don't need a space before their parameters.
+Named functions don't have a space before their parameters.
 Anonymous ones do.

 ```js
 // Good